Camilla, Georgia: Geography

 Camilla is located in central Mitchell County at 31°13′49″N 84°12′33″W (31.230243, −84.209102).
 U.S. Route 19 is the main highway through the city, passing east of the downtown.
 US 19 leads north 27 mi to Albany and southeast 32 mi to Thomasville.
 State Routes 37 and 112 pass through the center of Camilla as Broad Street.
 Route 37 leads east 27 mi to Moultrie and northwest 10 mi to Newton, while Route 112 leads northeast 32 mi to Sylvester and south 26 mi to Cairo.
 State Route 97 leads southwest from Camilla 35 mi to Bainbridge.

 According to the United States Census Bureau, the city has a total area of 6.6 sqmi, of which 0.01 sqmi, or 0.20%, are water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Camilla has a humid subtropical climate, abbreviated "Cfa" on climate maps.
 Camilla has a relatively wet climate with high precipitation year-round, as typical of the eastern United States.
 Its southerly latitude in Georgia causes a greater tropical influence resulting in very mild winters in comparison with Atlanta for example.

 Demographics

-2020 census

 As of the 2020 United States census, there were 5,187 people, 1,926 households, and 1,325 families residing in the city.